-It is a legal procedure which will give debtors federal protection from creditors.
-Under the federal code all of your debts will be discharged and give you a fresh financial start.
+It is a legal procedure which gives debtors federal protection from creditors.
+Under the federal code your debts will be discharged and give you a fresh financial start.

 HOW CAN BANKRUPTCY HELP ME?

 Filing bankruptcy could wipe out credit card debt and other unsecured debts.
-If filed, no creditor can legally collect of those debts.
+Once filed, no creditor can collect of those debts.

-Filing can stop creditor harassment, as in phone calls and harassing letters and could stop repossession of your car or foreclosure of your home.
-You could still retain your home even if a foreclosure has already been filed.
+Filing will stop creditor phone calls and harassing letters and will stop repossession of your car or foreclosure of your home.
+You may still retain your home even if a foreclosure has already been filed.

 Medical debt is discharged through bankruptcy.
-Overall, health care is the main reason in the U.S. for filing for protection.
+Overall, medical debt is the main reason in the U.S. for filing for bankruptcy.
 Hospitals and ER services cannot refuse you service in the future, if you were to file.

-You do NOT lose everything you own.
-Sometimes in a chapter 7, the trustee may take assets and sell them to pay on your debts, however, most consumers are usually happy to learn they will be able to keep most of their assets through bankruptcy exemptions.
+You will not lose everything you own!
+Sometimes in a chapter 7, the trustee may take assets and sell them to pay on your debts, however, our clients are relieved to learn they will keep most, usually all, of their assets through bankruptcy exemptions.
 We can also help you pre-plan making the most of your bankruptcy exemptions.

 WHICH BANKRUPTCY OPTION BEST FITS MY SITUATION?

 Chapter 13 is a repayment plan.
-It is referred to as a wage earner.
+It is referred to as a wage earner plan.
 You must have a reliable source of income so that you can repay all or a portion of your debt.
 Chapter 13 will stop a foreclosure or repossession as well.
 It is designed to help you retain your home or vehicle if your behind.
-You will repay 1% to 100% of your debt, depending on your individual situation.
+You will repay from 1% to 100% of your debt, depending on your individual situation.
 This will last a minimum of three years and max of five years.
-During this time it will be up to the creditors to file claim in order to be paid during the case.
+During this time it will be up to the creditors to file their claim in order to be paid during the case.
 Many do not and their debt is wiped out regardless.

 WHAT DEBTS WILL NOT BE DISCHARGED?

 Student Loans – Most student loan debt is not dischargeable.
-In some situations a debtor can claim that student loan debt causes an extreme hardship and can obtain a discharge, but it is very difficult to persuade a Bankruptcy Court to discharge a student loan debt.
+In some situations a debtor can claim that student loan debt causes an extreme hardship and obtain a discharge, but it is very difficult to persuade a Bankruptcy Court to discharge a student loan debt.
 But we have done it successfully a number of times in the right circumstances.

-Taxes – Some income tax debt can be discharged in bankruptcy, but this varies, you should make an appointment for your free consultation to discuss your individual situation.
+Taxes – Some income tax debt can be discharged in bankruptcy, but this varies, and you should make an appointment for your free consultation to discuss your individual situation.
 A lot of tax debt is dischargeable and it takes a thorough analysis to determine.

 Fines and Penalties – Most fines that are imposed by a court and most penalties that are assessed by a government agency are non-dischargeable.
 License reinstatement fee are dischargeable.

 WHAT HAPPENS AFTER BANKRUPTCY?

-If you want to have credit, you will be surprised at the amount of credit offers you will receive once you file for.
-You can improve your credit after filing and being discharged.
-This gives people the opportunity to rebuild their credit because it eliminates the old debt.
+You can improve your credit after filing and the close of your case.
 Continue making your payments on assets that you keep.
-Try to make all of your payments on time with no slow pays and keep accounts out of collection.
+Make all of your payments on time with no slow pays and keep your accounts out of collection.
 Follow these rules and your credit will rebuild rapidly.